ReihanehIranManesh/SURF2022/tag-words/README.md

 *MIMSYApprovedTags.csv*

-Full list of all 999 tags approved by MIMSY
+Full list of all 999 tags approved by MIMSY.